placrosse/kodo/docs/source/tutorial.rst

 * The computational complexity will increase, and can therefore slow down the encoding/decoding.
-* For some variants of RLNC, the per-packet overhead will increase due to added coding coefficients.
+* For some variants of RLNC, the per-:ref:`packet<coded_packet>` overhead will increase due to added coding coefficients.
 * The per-symbol decoding delay will become larger.
 The reason for this is that when we increase the number of symbols that are encoded the decoder has to receive more symbols before decoding.